-In the delivered condition, the diverter valve is set to its central position, so the system can be filled completely.
-After the control unit has been switched on, the diverter valve no longer goes into its central position.
-If the system is to be filled with the control unit switched on, the diverter valve is moved in the filling program to its central position and the pump is started.
+In the delivered condition, the 3-way diverter valve is set to its central position, so the system can be filled completely.
+After the control unit has been switched on, the 3-way diverter valve no longer goes into its central position.

+If the system is to be filled with the control unit switched on, the 3-way diverter valve is moved to its central position in the filling program and the pump is started.